elestyle/elepay-ios-sdk-chinesepayments-plugin/README.md

 * From v2.0, the SDK is distributed in XCFramework format.
   Also the Framework name has been changed.
     ```ElePay-ChinesePayments-Plugin.framework → Elepay-ChinesePayments-Plugin.xcframework```
 * v2.0.1 Updated Union Pay SDK to fully complies with current Apple/iOS and Google/Android policy.
+UPDATE RECOMMENDED!
+* v2.0.2 add SPM (Swift Package Manager) support.
+NOTE: This version will not be released to Cocoapods, use v2.0.1 instead.